Need Help? Give us a call.

 When you own a small business, there are many legal and government regulations that you have to comply with.
 For example, you have to pay business taxes on time and obtain local business licenses to operate.
 If you form a limited liability company (LLC), corporation, or other registered business entity, you’ll also need to appoint a registered agent.

-Not just anyone can be your registered agent, though.
+Not just anyone can fill this role, though.
 There are certain rules you need to follow when choosing one.
-Find out why you need a registered agent, who you can appoint, and how to change a registered agent.
+Find out why you need a registered agent, who you can appoint, as well as how to change yours.

 Any business that is registered with the state needs to appoint a registered agent, also called a statutory agent or resident agent in some states.

-The following types of businesses need to appoint a registered agent:
+The following types of businesses need to appoint one:

 If you have one of these business types, you’ll be asked to name your registered agent during incorporation or business registration.
 There’s typically a spot to designate your registered agent on your articles of incorporation or articles of organization.

-General partnerships and sole proprietorships don’t need to designate a registered agent because these business types are not registered with the state.
+General partnerships and sole proprietorships don’t need to designate one because these business types are not registered with the state.
 Of course, all businesses need to keep up with business tax obligations and respond in a timely way to legal papers.
 However, the government doesn’t keep registered agent information on file for sole proprietorships and general partnerships.

 States have required businesses to appoint registered agents for decades.
 The main purpose is to ensure that there’s a reliable way for the public, the courts, and the government to contact your company.
 Once the state has your registered agent information, it’s a matter of public record.
-Anyone searching through a business entity database can find out your company’s registered agent.
+Anyone searching through a business entity database can find out who serves this role for your company.

 More specifically, here are the three main reasons why registered agents are important:

-Most businesses hire a registered agent service or an attorney to serve as registered agent.
-The registered agent will receive legal, tax, and other official mail for you, forward the documents to your business address, and notify you of any deadlines or actions that you need to take.
-For urgent documents, such as notice of a lawsuit, most registered agents will notify you the very same day.
+Most businesses hire a legal service or an attorney to serve as registered agent.
+Your registered agent will receive legal, tax, and other official mail for you, forward the documents to your business address, and notify you of any deadlines or actions that you need to take.
+For urgent documents, such as notice of a lawsuit, you’ll likely be notified the very same day.

 In general, registered agents must meet the following requirements:

-Different states have slightly different regulations for registered agents.
+Different states have slightly different regulations.
 For example, in Virginia, only licensed attorneys or officers or members of the business can serve as registered agents.
 And Arizona doesn’t mandate that registered agents need to be available during normal business hours.
 Your state’s business filing agency will be able to tell you more about state-specific requirements.

 In some states, the registered agent must submit a consent form indicating that they’ve agreed to be your company’s registered agent.